-Revenue at ICT Netherlands increased 22% to € 39.3 million in H1 2017 from € 32.3 million in the same period last year.
-The increase is mainly attributable to Nozhup that was acquired in September 2016, and fully integrated within ICT Netherlands in the first half of 2017.
-Organically, revenue was up approximately 5%.
-Main contributor to this organic growth was the business unit Automotive.
+Revenue at ICT Netherlands increased by 18% to € 81.3 million in 2017 from € 69.0 million in the previous year.
+Nozhup, which ICT acquired in September 2016, and fully integrated within ICT Netherlands in the first half of 2017, was the main contributor to this increase.
 Productivity levels were in line with last year.
 The average tariff increase was in line with the average salary increase.
-EBITDA came in at € 3.6 million in H1 2017 (H1 2016: € 2.6 million).
-Licences and materials sales were in line with last year.

-Amortisation and depreciation ICT has attributed a value to and is amortising several intangible assets, including order backlog, software and customer relations of its recent acquisitions.
-Amortisation in the first half of 2017 included Nozhup and amounted to € 1.2 million (H1 2016: € 0.9 million).
-Depreciation for the first half of 2017 amounted to € 0.5 million (H1 2016: € 0.3 million).
+ICT has valued and is amortising a number of intangible assets, including order backlog, software and the customer relations of its recent acquisitions.
+Amortisation in 2017 amounted to € 2.7 million (2016:

 Cash flow movement

 The cash flow from operating activities amounted to € 7.9 million positive in 2017 (2016: € 5.1 million positive).
 This increase was the result of the growth of the company and the fact that there were no cash tax payments in 2017, as a result of the tax benefits related to the liquidation of the German activities in December 2016.
 Working capital increased in line with the increased activity levels, as well as the increased average scope of projects.
 ICT maintains disciplined working capital management.